dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 ![Canadian Curling Champs!](/img/posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk/curling.jpg)

-> After enduring about three years of this -- because of the
+> After enduring about three years of this -- **because of the
-> incoherent, insequent, inogent nature of new memories -- it became
+> incoherent, insequent, incogent nature of new memories** -- it became
 > clear that the abject lack of parity and tight coupling to
 > objectives of sociophysical equilibria indicated that something was
 > very wrong.
 I was correct to never trust any of this.
 Again, that